Simple Secure Shell

 OpenSSH Server-side

-, which listens continuously for client connections from any of the client tools.
+(d for daemon) which listens continuously for client connections from any of the client tools.

 sudo apt install openssh-server

-Configuration file is located /etc/ssh/sshd_config
+CONFIGURATION file is located /etc/ssh/sshd_config

 .

-sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.original
+sudo cp /etc/ssh/sshd_config /etc/ssh/sshd_config.bk

-sudo chmod a-w /etc/ssh/sshd_config.original
+sudo chmod a-w /etc/ssh/sshd_config.bk

-Now check the config before restarting ssh.
+Now check the configuration file before restarting ssh.

 sudo sshd -t -f /etc/ssh/sshd_config

-LISTEN TO THE PORT
+LISTEN TO THE PORT sshd

 Port 2222